Sundars0/pintrst/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple website similar to Pintrest.
+The website has CRUD functionality along with User sign in signout(devise).
+You can upload images and favorite articles(acts as votable)

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 2.3.0

+* Additional Gems - haml, devise, booststrap-sass, simple-form, paperclip, masonry rails, acts_as_votable

-* Database initialization
+* Database - sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions - Bundle install, run migration and run server

-* ...